Frequently Asked Questions

 Is the internet provided by the college in our rooms and classes or is it advisable to buy a dongle?

-MIT offers every student an iON wifi connection, with a 30-gigabyte limit per month.
+MIT offers every student an iON wifi connection, with a 60-gigabyte limit per month.
 Hostels have good internet connectivity, especially with a LAN cable.
 The speed, if not amazing, is sufficient for most needs.
 You can also choose to pay to get better speeds and more data.

 What are the curfew timings here?

 The rules and curfew timings in Manipal are quite reasonable compared to other colleges.
-As of now, first years have to reach their hostels by 10 PM and the curfew timing for seniors is 11 PM.
+As of now, the first years have to reach their hostels by 10 PM and the curfew timing for seniors is 11 PM.
 The curfew timings are extended up to 11 PM for all students during festivals, college fests, and exams.
 Entry into campus closes at 11 PM.

 I hope there is no ragging in Manipal.
 What rules have been set in order to prevent it?

 MIT has a zero-tolerance policy when it comes to ragging.
 The rules are quite strict and implemented well.
 The students are required to fill an anti-ragging undertaking and ragging here is dealt with as a criminal offence—as it should be.
-Seniors have a ban on interaction with freshers till before the technical fest, TechTatva, which plays a vital role in keeping a safer senior-fresher dynamic.
+Seniors have a ban on interaction with freshers until before the technical fest, TechTatva, which plays a vital role in keeping a safer senior-fresher dynamic.

-What is intra-university sliding?
+What is intra-institute sliding?